Jcerovsky/invoice-pro/README.md

 - **CRUD operations**: Users can view, add, update and delete their invoices.
 - **Database**: Invoice-pro uses fast and reliable MongoDB database.
 - **Responsive Design**: The application is responsive and works well on both desktop and mobile devices.
+- **Theme**: Users can select between light mode and dark mode depending on their preferences.

 ### Links